-- iv.
-Transportation Demand Management Monitoring, including but not limited to daily Peak Hour vehicle trips, Drive Alone rate; and Vehicle Trip Rate. - 29.
-Special Event Days/Outside Programming.
-The City recognizes that special events, like visits from political candidates and small-scale sporting events, may occasionally exceed the Trip Caps.
-As such, the University is allotted 12 special event days annually for the Property to use at its discretion and without prior approval by the City which special event days will not count against the Trip Cap.
+28. Special Event Days/Outside Programming.
+The City recognizes that Special Events (as defined herein below), like visits from political candidates and small-scale sporting events, may occasionally exceed the Trip Caps.
+As such, the University may designate 12 Special Event days annually for the Property, whereas the traffic associated with such events will not count against the Trip Cap.
+No later than March 31 of each calendar year, the University will submit to the City in writing the list of exempt Special Events for the preceding calendar year.
+Traffic counts for Special Events not so designated by the University will count against the Trip Cap.
 The University will be responsible for security and traffic control for such events.
-Events beyond control of the University transit such as the shared use of recreational fields with groups unaffiliated with the University or municipal groups will not count against the Trip Cap or count against special event days. - 30.
-Compliance.
-The following actions will be taken if the trips to the Property exceed the Trip Cap within a monitoring period: - a.
-The University will identify and communicate to the City additional Transportation Demand Management strategies and/or infrastructure investments to lower the number of trips to within the allowable threshold within 90 days from the date of delivery of a written report showing the Trip Cap has been exceeded. - b.
-The University will implement the strategies and programs to reduce trips to the Property within 180 days from the date of completion of the monitoring period (the "Trip Cap Cure Period"). - c.
-Further phases of the University development not yet underway will be placed on hold until a minimum of two monitoring reports indicate compliance with this Agreement. - d.
-After a determination that the Trip Cap has been exceeded, monitoring reports will be provided each quarter following the Trip Cap Cure Period until a minimum of two consecutive reports indicate that trips have been reduced below the Trip Cap.
-The University will revert to annual monitoring following two consecutive reports indicating compliance with this Agreement. - e.
-The University will take the following actions if four consecutive quarterly reports indicate non-compliance with this Agreement: - i.
-The University will budget and reinvest funding into its transportation programs for the purpose of further reducing trips to and from the Property.
-The amount of funding is calculated as an amount not to exceed the cost of a regional fare charged by the Regional Transportation District, per each trip over the Trip Cap, applied daily.
-No less than \$5.00 will be applied.
-If the annual fare is no longer defined by RTD, the Parties will determine a substitute amount of funding based on the average cost of a daily regional mass transit fare of similar sized cities in Colorado or fare cost of an alternative ride service from the Property to the University's main campus.
+A "Special Event" is defined as any University or community related outdoor gathering on the Remaining Land Interest of at least 25 individuals assembled with a common purpose for a period of one hour or longer.
+Events beyond control of the University transit such as the shared use of recreational fields with groups unaffiliated with the University or municipal groups will not count against the Trip Cap or count against Special Event days.

+29. Compliance.
+The following actions will be taken if the Trips to the Property exceed the Trip Cap within a monitoring period:

+- a.
+The University or Owner will identify and communicate to the City additional Transportation Demand Management (as defined herein below) strategies and/or infrastructure investments to lower the number of Trips to within the allowable threshold within 90 days from the date of delivery of a written report showing the Trip Cap has been exceeded. - b.
+The University or Owner will implement the strategies and programs to reduce Trips to the Property within 180 days from the date of completion of the monitoring period (the "Trip Cap Cure Period"). - c.
+Further phases of development not yet underway will be placed on hold until a minimum of two monitoring reports indicate compliance with this Agreement. - d.
+After a determination that the Trip Cap has been exceeded, monitoring reports will be provided each quarter following the Trip Cap Cure Period until a minimum of two consecutive reports indicate that Trips have been reduced below the Trip Cap.
+The University or Owner will revert to annual monitoring following two consecutive reports indicating compliance with this Agreement. - e.
+The University or Owner will take the following action if four consecutive quarterly reports indicate non-compliance with this Agreement: - i.
+The University or Owner will budget and reinvest funding into its transportation programs for the purpose of further reducing Trips to and from the Property.
+The University or Owner will provide the City with information in sufficient detail to demonstrate how the funds are invested and consider feedback from the City on expenditure.
+The University or Owner will consider utilizing the funds to lower the amount of funding provided by the City for underpass construction.
+For example, the University may use funds assessed due to non-compliance to fund an underpass on a 49/51 cost share basis instead of 50/50.